Spark NLP, developed by John Snow Labs, is recognized for providing state-of-the-art natural language processing in Python, Java & Scala.

 Strata sponsors and exhibitors were invited to submit their project in four award categories and a panel of data science experts selected the finalists.
 Strata attendees voted this week for the company of their choice in each category.

-“As thise companies and their award-winning innovations showed us, the future was on display at this year’s Strata Data San Francisco Conference,” said Ben Lorica, chief data scientist at O’Reilly and Strata Data Conference program chair.
-“Keep an eye on thess companies – as they represent where the industry and data science are headed.”
+“As this company and its award-winning innovations showed us, the future was on display at this year’s Strata Data San Francisco Conference,” said Ben Lorica, chief data scientist at O’Reilly and Strata Data Conference program chair.
+“Keep an eye on this company – as it represents where the industry and data science are headed.”